 - self-assessment of the laboratories;

 - second party assessments by organizations, regulatory or statutory authorities, laboratory customers, and schemes using peer-assessment.

-In addition, the standard’s requirements apply to any organization that executes the activities of testing and/or calibration and/or sampling.
+Besides, the standard’s requirements apply to any organization that executes the activities of testing and/or calibration and/or sampling.
 This could be associated with subsequent testing or calibration.

 However, conducting only sampling activities is a new element in the ISO/IEC 17025:2017.

-For instance, if your organization is performing tests by taking samples on your own capacity, you should fulfill both sampling and testing requirements.
+For instance, if your organization is performing tests by taking samples on your capacity, you should fulfill both sampling and testing requirements.

 But if you forward samples to a laboratory for testing, then you should comply with the requirements of the new standard.

 This is to guarantee that the sampling activity won’t impact negatively the test results.

 - Maintained and calibrated equipment;

 Note that the standard’s development phase tried to align with the ISO 9001 principles.
 Somehow, laboratories complying with this standard also conform to ISO 9001 principles.